 7 Things You Need to Know About Hygge

-If you’ve not heard about hygge over the last six months, you must have been hibernating.
+If you haven't heard of hygge over the last six months, you must have been hibernating.
 Which, funnily enough, is a very hygge thing to do.
 It’s an aspect of Danish culture that has taken the world by storm, affecting everything from the way we furnish our homes to the way we cook, spend time with friends and family, and look after ourselves.

 So what is hygge, and why do you need it in your life?
 Here are seven things that everyone should know about hygge.